Static to Dynamic Correlation Clustering: Introduction

-The first algorithm we consider is the classic 3-approximate pivot algorithm from \cite{ACN08}.
+The first algorithm we consider is the classical 3-approximate Pivot algorithm from \cite{ACN08}.
 It takes $O(m)$ time on a given graph, and we show how to implement it in $O(|D|)$ time for a given input clustering $(\mathcal C,D)$.
 This ends up requiring weighted sampling of vertices instead of the normal uniform one.
-In addition, this also has the consequence of showing how we can speed up the running time of the pivot algorithm with a ``hot start''.
-The approximation factor of the pivot algorithm is in expectation, but making $O(\log\log n)$ iterations, we get a $(3+o(1))$-approximation with failure probability $o(1/\log n)$.
+In addition, this also has the consequence of showing how we can speed up the running time of the Pivot algorithm with a ``hot start''.
+The approximation factor of the Pivot algorithm is in expectation, but making $O(\log\log n)$ iterations, we get a $(3+o(1))$-approximation with failure probability $o(1/\log n)$.
 Thus, we have \begin{theorem} We have a static correlation clustering algorithm that given any cluster representation $(\mathcal{C},D)$, in $O(|D|)$ time produces an expected 3-approximate cluster representation $(\mathcal{C'},D')$.
-Repeating $O(\log\log n)$ times, we get a $(3+o(1))$-approximate solution with probability at least $1-o(1/\log n)$. \end{theorem} Plugging the last part of Theorem \ref{thm:3pivot} into Theorem \ref{thm:dynamic-random-intro}(a) using a sufficiently small $\eps>0$, we get \begin{coro} For any $\eps'>0$, we have a fully-dynamic algorithm that aims to maintain a $(3+\eps')$-approximate correlation clustering in $O(\log\log n)$ worst-case time per edge update.
-Against an adaptive adversary, for any $i$ the clustering fails to be $(3+\eps')$-approximate at update $i$ with probability $P_i$ bounded by $o(1)$.
-The failure probability can be reduced to any $\delta$ if we spend $O(\log\log n + \log 1/\delta)$ worst-case time per edge update. \end{coro} The main advantage of Corollary \ref{cor:3pivot} over the previous dynamic algorithms with approximation factors around 3 is that it works against an adaptive adversary.
+Repeating $O(\log\log n)$ times, we get a $(3+o(1))$-approximate solution with probability at least $1-o(1/\log n)$. \end{theorem} Plugging \cref{thm:3pivot} into \cref{thm:dynamic-random-intro}(a) using a sufficiently small $\eps>0$, we get \begin{corollary} For any $\eps>0$, we have a fully-dynamic algorithm that aims to maintain a $(3+\eps)$-approximate correlation clustering in $O(\frac{1}{\eps}\log\log n)$ worst-case time per edge update.
+Against an adaptive adversary, for any $i$ the clustering fails to be $(3+\eps)$-approximate at update $i$ with probability $P_i = o(1)$.
+The failure probability can be reduced to any $\delta$ if we spend $O(\frac{1}{\eps}(\log\log n + \log 1/\delta))$ worst-case time per edge update. \end{corollary} The main advantage of \cref{cor:3pivot} over the previous pivot-based dynamic algorithms with approximation factors around 3 is that it works against an adaptive adversary.
+Compared to \cite{BravermanDPSW25}, by setting $\delta = 1/\poly(n)$, \cref{cor:3pivot} improves both the approximation ratio from a large constant to $3 + \epsilon$ and the update time from amortized $O(\log^2 n)$ to worst-case $O(\log n)$, with the same error probability.